Some reaction channels on YouTube are getting hundreds of thousands or even millions of views!

 - Playing an entire episode of Rick and Morty and videotaping yourself laughing isn’t fair use.
 At a minimum, you need to be providing serious commentary on the episode.

-- The focus of the video needs to be on you and your commentary, not the copyrighted material.
+- The video’s focus needs to be on you and your commentary, not the copyrighted material.

 - You should always be on the screen.